Malwprotector/panicpoint/README.md

 # PanicPoint

-**PanicPoint** is a presentation generator written in Rust, designed to help you quickly create PowerPoint presentations (PPTX files) while you're in a rush.
+**PanicPoint** is a presentation generator written in Rust, designed to help you quickly create presentations (PPTX files) while you're in a rush.
 Whether you're preparing for a sudden meeting, last-minute presentation, or any other situation where time is of the essence, PanicPoint is here !

 ## Table of Contents